cesarsotovalero/cesarsotovalero.github.io/_pages/talks.md

 # Speaker

-I present my work in academic and industrial conferences, workshops, and software companies.[^1] The following is a non-exhaustive list of my technical presentations (in reverse chronological order).
+I present my work in academic and industrial conferences, workshops, and events.[^1] The following is a non-exhaustive list of my technical presentations (in reverse chronological order).

 # 2024